utat-ss/HERON-documentation/getting-started/install.md

 This should print something like `/usr/local/bin/avr-gcc`.
 If so, you're all set.

 ### Windows

 1. Download and install the latest version of [WinAVR](https://sourceforge.net/projects/winavr/files/WinAVR/20100110/).
 Remember where you installed it - we will call the path `<install>` here.
 By default, it is `C:\WinAVR-20100110`.
 Leave the default installation options, but uncheck "install programmer's notepad".

 2. Open Control Panel and go to `System and Security > System > Advanced system settings` and click on Environment Variables.
 In the window that pops up, edit the Path variable in the **top** list.
 Add `<install>\bin` and move it to the top of the list.
 Add `<install>\utils\bin` and move it to second in the list.
 Click OK and exit the window.

-3. Download [this zip file](https://drive.google.com/file/d/1fWXrAz3peHORZjkVtChWaw8oGPStPxiM/view?usp=sharing).
+3. Download [this zip file](https://drive.google.com/file/d/1fWXrAz3peHORZjkVtChWaw8oGPStPxiM/view?usp=sharing), which contains necessary modifications we made to some files so it works.
+You may need to retry the download if it doesn't work.
 Unzip this file.
-Within the extracted folder, take the `WinAVR-20100110` folder and replace the `<install>` folder with it.
+Within the extracted folder, take the `WinAVR-20100110` folder and replace the `<install>` folder on your computer with it.

 [Reference instructions]( http://fab.cba.mit.edu/classes/863.16/doc/projects/ftsmin/windows_avr.html) (**Do not actually follow these instructions**)

 ## Make